 We are pleased that you are considering St Mary's Bryanston Square CE Primary School for your child.
-We hope that you have found all the information you need to help you make your choice.
+We hope that you have found all the information you need to help you make your choice, via our school website.

 Please take a few minutes to watch our 'Welcome to St Mary's' video, particularly during this time where school tours are currently unavailable.

 If you have not yet read our Early Years page - please click here to read more information about our EYFS classes.